RichardHightower/parsers-in-java/README.md

 Then I added the performance enhancements that I dreamed about, but never implemented.

 It appears it is now faster than Jackson and GSON for the use case of turning a JSON string into a java.util.Map.
+(now with I/O, without I/O, and directo from byte [], faster, faster, and faster).

 Boon allows turning a map into a Java object so it can do object serializaiton of JSON, but you have to first convert JSON into Map and then Map into Object.